karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [ ] Task 1: Clone the repository and copy the installation script
   - **Clone the repository:**
     - Open a terminal on your local machine.
-    - Run the following command to clone this repository containing the `install_jenkins.sh` script:
+    - Run the following command to clone the repository containing the `install_jenkins.sh` script:

       ```bash
       git clone <repository-url>